csc301-2023-fall/project-11-unicef-t/deliverables/D5/unicef-mapbox-plugin/src/datasets/Database_connection_instruction.md

 This is the instruction for connection Apache Superset to external database.

 1. Visit the Aiven cloud website at https://aiven.io/.
+(Or any database service, we will use Aiven cloud as an example)

 2. If you don't have an account, create one.